-Collective Bargaining means to perform the mutual obligation of the County, by its representatives, and the exclusive bargaining representative of employees in an appropriate bargaining unit to meet and negotiate in good faith at reasonable times and places, with the good faith intention of reaching an agreement of no shorter duration than three (3) years and subject to appropriation of funds by the County Board, regarding wages, salaries, and all forms of monetary compensation as defined in the County Personnel/Payroll Administration Policies and Procedures and the Personnel Regulations; benefits as defined herein; matters affecting employee health and safety (including physical working conditions and personal protective equipment); and all other terms and conditions of employment.
-It shall not include discipline, grievance procedures, and other matters reserved to management's sole discretion as set forth in Section 3-10-4.
+County, by its representatives, and the exclusive bargaining representative of employees in an appropriate bargaining unit to meet and negotiate in good faith at reasonable times and places, with the good faith intention of reaching an agreement, subject to appropriation of funds by the County Board, regarding terms and conditions of employment, including wages, salaries, and all forms of monetary compensation; benefits; personnel policies and practices, working conditions, and hours and scheduling of work, provided that matters reserved as County management rights in Section 3-10-4 are subject to permissive collective bargaining as provided therein.
+[OPTION to strike ",provided that matters reserved as County management rights in Section 3-10-4 are subject to permissive collective bargaining as provided therein."
+This, and a corresponding edit in 3-10-4, would make all items in Section 3-10-4(a) subject to mandatory collective bargaining.]
 The County shall not negotiate as to matters controlled or preempted by any federal or state constitutional provision, law, rule, or regulation.

-Collective bargaining agreement means the written legal contract between the County and an exclusive bargaining agent representing the employees in a bargaining unit authorized by this article and resulting from collective bargaining as defined in this section.
+Collective bargaining agreement means the written legal contract between the County and an exclusive bargaining agent representing the employees in a bargaining unit authorized by this Article and resulting from collective bargaining as defined in this section.
+Any collective bargaining agreement negotiated under this Article shall continue in effect following the expiration of its term until such time as superseded by a later agreement.